Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 The Western military alliance has been seeking dialogue with Moscow, although talks appear to have stalled.

-German Foreign Minister Annalena Baerbock, while visiting Moscow on Tuesday— said Berlin was prepared for a serious dialogue with Moscow about "security for all in Europe."
+While visiting Moscow on Tuesday, German Foreign Minister Annalena Baerbock said Berlin was prepared for a serious dialogue with Moscow about "security for all in Europe."
 On Monday, Baerbock visited the Ukrainian capital, Kyiv, where she warned that Russia faced a firm response if it resorted to military escalation.

 Moscow on Tuesday rejected new talks on Ukraine unless the West responds to its demands.
 Russia is insisting its demands for security guarantees — including a permanent ban on Ukraine joining NATO — be taken seriously.

-In light of the troop build-up, NATO has intensified the strategy it has employed since Russia annexed the Crimea peninsula from Ukraine in 2014.
+In light of the troop buildup, NATO has intensified the strategy it has employed since Russia annexed the Crimean Peninsula from Ukraine in 2014.

 The alliance has conducted more defensive military planning.
 It has also sought to modernize deterrents and support Ukraine with cyber warfare teams.
 However, NATO is under no treaty obligation to defend Ukraine, which is not a member.